onlyjazz/flask-docs/docs/epro_patient_instructions.md

 ##First login for using desktop
 Before the first entry, you will receive a welcome email from Flask Data.

-Upon receiving the email, you can enter and set a personal password for the system.
+Upon receiving the email, you can enter and set a personal password for the system using the create password email.

-<iframe style="width: 100%;height: 450px;" src="https://www.youtube.com/embed/kVuR0Zh3_D0?rel=0&amp;showinfo=0" frameborder="0" allowfullscreen></iframe>

-Set a password by the reset password email

-<iframe style="width: 100%;height: 450px;" src="https://www.youtube.com/embed/FTbWHSwk4yM?rel=0&amp;showinfo=0" frameborder="0" allowfullscreen></iframe>
+<iframe style="width: 100%;height: 450px;" src="https://youtu.be/F50fZ4qGQak" frameborder="0" allowfullscreen></iframe>

 !!!note